Psychology, Bachelor of Science

 - In addition, at least 15 of the 38 units required for this major must be from courses offered by Northern Arizona University.
 These 15 units may not include individualized courses.

-You may not pursue the Psychology Minor in conjuction with this degree.
+You may not pursue the Psychology Minor in conjunction with this degree.

 The Department of Psychological Sciences prohibits dual majors with the department.